supermedium/aframe-react/README.md

 ## The Viability of React for VR

-Without A-Frame and `aframe-react`, React would not be a viable library to use in VR applications.
+A-Frame and `aframe-react` gives some viability for React to use in VR applications.
 The value proposition of React is limited to the 2D Web:

 - Improve rendering performance for 2D web pages by reducing calls to the browser's 2D layout engine via the virtual DOM.